- What is Salesforce?

-With prior experience to relevant integration products and technologies, the Salesforce partner can deliver guidance and support during this selection process.
-In turn, this leads efficient delivery and strong integration experience for the users.
+With prior experience with relevant integration products and technologies, the Salesforce partner can deliver guidance and support during this selection process.
+In turn, this leads to efficient delivery and a strong integration experience for the users.

 Project implementation approach

 Agile is the preferred implementation methodology for Salesforce projects.
-Requirements gathering and implementation both exist in each iteration/stage of the project.
+Requirements gathering and implementation both exist in each stage of the project.

-Including and integrating feedback so output can continuously align to customer expectation and product delivery.
+Integrating feedback allows for continuous alignment with customer expectations and product delivery.
 This adaptive approach reduces the overall risks of the project.
-It promotes project visibility and transparency, and is a great way to see value being delivered at a high frequency.
+It promotes project visibility, transparency and is a great way to see value being delivered at a high frequency.

 The 5 Salesforce consulting partners in South Africa are: